-Providers of LCEIS in Wisconsin must provide services that are culturally and linguistically appropriate.
+Providers of Ryan White Part B services in Wisconsin must provide services that are culturally and linguistically appropriate.

-Standard 12: Recipients must ensure the competence of language assistance provided to limited English proficient clients by interpreters, translators, and translated documents.
+Standard 12: Subrecipients must ensure the competence of language assistance provided to clients by interpreters, translators, and translated documents.

-In assessing language assistance needs of clients with limited English proficiency (LEP), recipients utilize the "four factor test" developed by the U.S. Department of Health and Human Services (HHS).
+In assessing language assistance needs of clients with limited English proficiency (LEP), subrecipients utilize the "four factor test" developed by the U.S. Department of Health and Human Services (HHS).